 Students must have at least a sophomore (second year) status at their home university.

-All students must submit a letter of recommendation and a personal statement with their application.
+All students must submit an letter of recommendation and a letter of intent along with with the standard ISA application.

 Courses and course hours of instruction are subject to change.